 - Keep my priorities in order.
 The requirements of my spiritual life, family life, and day job have to come first.

 - Submit quality work.
 Clean, tight, and worth reading.
 I know how it should look.

 - Have fun.
 If the writing becomes a grind rather than a creative outlet, throttle back.

 - Network.
 Attend a writer’s conference this year and make some new contacts.
-Goals: 2 conferences, at least 10 new writing contacts outside the local area and 5 in the local area.
-Had no trouble with this last year, so I’m raising the bar.
+Networking helps me build skills, friendships, business contacts, and word-of-mouth for my writing.
+Goals: 2 conferences, including my local major SF&F conference, ConQuesT.
+Make at least 10 new writing contacts outside the local area and 5 in the local area.

 - Stretch.
 Try something that exceeds my expectations.
 Getting outside my comfort zone is the only way I’ll progress to the next level.
 Goals: Qualify for SFWA membership.
 Have The Seer ready for publication by November (assuming my publisher still wants it).
 Finish my two novels under construction, and develop concepts for two more.

 - Study.
 Improve my writing skills.
 This will help my writing become more polished and professional.
 Goal: Take a writing course this year.

 - Read.
 Maintain a habit of reading consistently.
 A good writer must be a reader.
 I need to read more literary fiction if I want to write it well.
 Goal: 1 book a month, at least 25% literary or non-fiction.